billbudge/WebEditorFramework/examples/functioncharts/README.md

 ## Exponentiation by Squaring

-We can define an efficient exponentiation function.
+We can define an efficient exponentiation function using the exponentiation-by-squaring algorithm.
 [Wikipedia](https://en.wikipedia.org/wiki/Exponentiation_by_squaring)
+Exponentiation by squaring raises a number to an integer power n, squaring intermediate results to get the product with log(n) multiplications.
+This example diagram is generic, applying to any type where multiplication can be done (e.g. numbers, complex numbers, polynomials, and matrices).
 ```ts
 function exp_by_squaring(x: number, n: number) {
   return exp_by_squaring2(1, x, n)